Edward Welbourne's Skills

 For products:

-C (whose nuances I know in detail), C++.
-ForTran and Lisp have had their turns.
+C (whose nuances I know in detail) and C++.
+(ForTran and Lisp have also had their turns.)

 For tools:

-Bourne and bash shell scripts, make (particularly the GNU version, with sed, grep and others in supporting rôles), python, perl, ruby and splashes of java and pike.
+python, perl, make (particularly the GNU version, with sed, grep and their friends in supporting rôles), Bourne and bash shell scripts.
 Previously csh, [gn]?awk and DCL have all served.
 I take pride in having written perl which others found easy to maintain and particular joy in the tools python has enabled me to write.

-(X)HTML and its family, styled with CSS; made dynamic by ECMAScript or generated dynamically using CGI; and illustrated using SVG.
-I haven't yet entirely forgotten how to use TeX and its family.
+(X)HTML and its family, styled with CSS; made dynamic by ECMAScript or generated dynamically using CGI (I've also dabbled in PHP, but won't claim any particular expertise with it); and illustrated using SVG.
+I haven't yet entirely forgotten how to use TeX and its kin.

 Operating Systems:

-Linux at home since 1995 and at work since 2000; previously, at work, most flavours of Unix, at one stage or another since 1991.
+Linux at home since 1995 and at work since 2000.
+At work (mostly previously, but sporadically since), most flavours of Unix, at one stage or another since 1991, particularly Solaris.
 Before even that, various DEC (VAX) workstations and mainframes running DCL/VMS, with digressions for Cambridge's Phoenix in the 1980s and a pre-history involving paper tape in the 1970s.

 Communication:

 I Listen.
 This has been a great asset in learning my way round the various fields into which work has taken me.
-It regularly helps in finding the best way to put an idea across to an audience.
+It regularly helps in finding the right questions to ask and discovering others' perspectives.
 This enables me to Explain even quite complex things to those who wish to understand them.

 Flexibility:

 I adapt rapidly to new situations and areas of work.
-Although I originally trained as a mathematician pursuing my interest in theoretical physics, I have made my way in the world as a software engineer.
-Along the way, as the need has arisen, I have developed extensive skills ranging from teaching and document preparation to tool and interface design.
+I originally trained as a mathematician pursuing my interest in theoretical physics, and have since made my way in the world as a software engineer.
+As each need has arisen – as informaticist, tool-wright, integrator and in diverse other rôles – I have developed extensive skills ranging from teaching and document preparation to tool and interface design.
+Tracking the wiley bug to its lair also often requires deviousness and ingenuity that benefit from keeping a flexible mind.

 Valid CSSValid HTML 4.01 Written by Eddy.